maxvollmer/Half-Life-VR/docs/dev-guide.md

     - If you don't have Half-Life: VR installed, see [Create a Half-Life: VR folder from Half-Life](#create-a-half-life-vr-folder-from-half-life) below.
     - Visual Studio will automagically copy the generated files into your Half-Life: VR installation.
 The debugger will also correctly launch Half-Life: VR out of the box.

+2. Find (or create if not there) the file `steam_appid.txt` directly in the `Half-Life VR` folder, and make sure it contains nothing but the Steam App ID for the mod (1908720).
+    - Important: Set the file to `readonly`, as otherwise `hl.exe` will overwrite it with 70 (the App ID for Half-Life).

-2. Open [HLVR.sln](../src/HLVR.sln) with Visual Studio.
+3. Open [HLVR.sln](../src/HLVR.sln) with Visual Studio.

-3. To build `HLVRConfig` you need to ensure all NuGet packages are installed.
+4. To build `HLVRConfig` you need to ensure all NuGet packages are installed.
 Please refer to [NuGet documentation](https://docs.microsoft.com/en-us/nuget/) if you don't know how.

-4. After building the game DLLs, Visual Studio runs `DLLIncludeFixer.py`.
+5. After building the game DLLs, Visual Studio runs `DLLIncludeFixer.py`.
 For this you need Python.
 Without this script, Half-Life: VR will use the wrong Steam API DLL and the game will crash.

 If there are issues or if you have questions, join my Discord Server [Max Makes Mods](https://discord.gg/jujwEGf62K) to ask for support!